Sara Sankey

-Sara Sankey née Sara Halsall (born 29 September 1967) is a retired English badminton player.
+Sara Sankey (née Halsall, born 29 September 1967) is a retired English badminton player.

 Badminton career

 In 1990, Sankey represented England when she attended the Commonwealth Games where she won gold medals in the mixed team event and with Fiona Smith in the women's doubles event.
 She also won a silver medal with Miles Johnson in the mixed doubles.
 She went on to win a gold medal at the 1998 Commonwealth Games in the women's team event and a bronze medal at the 2002 Commonwealth Games with Anthony Clark in the mixed doubles event.

 Sankey represented Great Britain at the 1992 Olympics in the Women's Doubles event with Gillian Gowers.

 She retired from playing badminton internationally in 2002 and began coaching with All Stars Elite Badminton Club.